sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

     b) OR, you start practicing with the ball every day!

 I think we all know the answer.
 WE DO NOT GO FOR (a)!
 Not only this is close to impossible, even it was possible, it would take ALL THE FUN THERE ARE IN A GAME!
 Anyway, (a) is Dynamic programming , (b) is Monte carlo learning.
+Actually , very close to!
+But you get the big idea right?

 Here it is what happening,